Inoxoft/afterlife/assets/privacy/privacy_policy_en.md

 - Switch providers or disable cloud usage at any time in Settings.
 - Clear all local data in Settings > Data Management.

-10. Children
-Afterlife is not directed to children under 13 (or the minimum age in your jurisdiction).
-Do not use the app if you do not meet the minimum age requirement.

-11. Changes to This Policy
+10. Changes to This Policy
 We may update this policy.
 We will update the “Last updated” date above and may provide in‑app notice of material changes.

-12. Contact
+11. Contact
 Questions or requests?
-Contact: privacy@afterlife.app
+Contact: roman.yankovych@inoxoft.com